kennethd/empower-canvasser/README.md

 The [MySQL Docker images](https://hub.docker.com/_/mysql/) provides a mechanism for initializing a db upon startup.
 For the moment, I am not going to tackle persistent storage for this project, but it would probably take the shape of mounted docker volumes.
-For now, each restart will recreate the db from scratch.
+For now, each restart will recreate the db from scratch, a few rows have been added during initialization.

 To verify your container is working:
 ```sh